hassaandev/Todo-Elxir-App-for-Beginners/README.md

 # Todo

-> Todo App using Elixir/Phoenix, GraphQL and Postgres
+> Todo App with Cleanup using Elixir/Phoenix, GraphQL and Postgres

 To start your Phoenix server: